meholden/wordscore/README.md

 	dictionary file came from here: http://wordlist.aspell.net/dicts/ (also zip file is included) The rest of the code is original.
 */

+Files: main.c is the program, and all you need is this and the word list file
+       Other files are for Dev-cpp compiler project, and documentation for the dictionary I used. perfectwords.txt is the list of words that add up to 100
 </pre>